dnetix/redirection/README.md

 In order to see how it works, please refer to the examples.

+### Migration from version 1

-To migrate from v1 the only change that you need to make is change the parameter `url` for `baseUrl` on settings
+- [ ] Change the settings parameter `url` for `baseUrl`
+- [ ] If you have set the timeout for rest then change it to the root of the settings
+- [ ] `PlacetoPayServiceException` is thrown instead of returning an ERROR status response

 ## Installation